Jersey City

 Pros:

-• Lower upfront cost: More affordable to purchase and install compared to other models.
+• Lower Upfront Cost: Traditional storage tank heaters are generally more affordable to purchase and install than other models.

-• Simple installation: Easily integrates into most homes with minimal modifications.
+• Simple Installation: These systems are easy to install in most homes with minimal modifications.

-• Reliable hot water supply: Stores a large volume of water, making it ideal for households with high water usage.
+• Reliable Hot Water Supply: Storage tanks store a large volume of water, making them an excellent choice for households with high water usage.

 Cons:

-• Less energy efficient: Suffers from standby heat loss, as water is continuously heated and reheated.
+• Less Energy Efficient: Storage tanks suffer from standby heat loss, as water is continually heated and reheated, resulting in higher energy consumption.

 2. Tankless Water Heater